SeldonIO/seldon-core/docs-gb/notebooks/cifar10_od_poetry.md

-> ⚠️ This notebook **hasn't been tested with the latest Seldon Core release**.
-It may require modifications to work correctly.
+> ⚠️ This notebook has been **deprecated** and it may require modifications to work correctly.

 # Outlier Detector for Cifar10 model with Poetry-defined Environment